dismad/zebraUtilities/README.md

 * tx_type.sh                                 // Get tye type of transaction given a txid (new)
 * listBestBlockTXs.sh                        // List the transactions of the top block
 * listBlockTXs.sh                            // List the transactions of a given block
+* listBlockFee.sh                            // List the total fees of a given block
 * listTXs.sh                                 // List all Tx's in any block interval
 * txDetails.sh                               // Display detailed info about any txid
 * visualizeMempool.sh                        // View amount/types of txid's in the mempool